 Your local council will often give you a registration card that proves your registration status.
 Having this can help to prove your entitlement to concessions, including when you’re visiting places of interest.
-Your registration card might also be useful when you’re trying to get assistance when you’re out, particularly if you do not use a white cane or guide dog and your sight problem may not be obvious to other people.

 Our Helpline is your direct line to the support, advice, and products you need to face the future with confidence.
 If you or someone you know has a sight problem, our specialist advice workers can help.Contact Us